Some of your best rides can be under the hot summer sun, but you could be in serious trouble if you’re preparation is not ideal.

 One of the easier ways to make those hot rides more bearable is to beat the heat.
 Wake up early and start your ride as the sun is just beginning to rise when temperatures could be 15 to 20 degrees cooler than the forecasted high for that day.

-If you’re not a morning person, even going out around 8am could be significantly more enjoyable and safe than riding in the afternoon.
+If you’re not a morning person, going out around 8am could be significantly more enjoyable and safe than riding in the afternoon.

 Take it easy

-We all want to kill it on every ride, but sometimes it’s best to take a backseat to Mother Nature and simply take it easy if it’s too hot.
+We all want to kill it on every ride, but sometimes it’s best to take a backseat to Mother Nature and take it easy if it’s too hot.
 As you would expect, riding hard generally increases your core body temperature.
 Add in 90-degree weather and humidity, and expect your body temperature to rise even higher.

 Sometimes, it’s OK to take it easy.
 This doesn’t mean you have to cancel your ride altogether, but maybe you’ll cut it short by a few miles or leave out some hills.